tkonopka/Font-Significance/Significance-Trees/Significance-Trees.README.md

 ## Glyphs

-a, b, c, d, e - baseline with trees of various heights
+a, b, c, d, e, f - baseline with trees of various heights

 () - end markers